peterphitran/Contribution/README.md

 **Contribution Number:** 1
 **Student:** Peter Tran
 **Issue:** https://github.com/graphql-hive/console/issues/6575<br>
-**Status:** Phase III Complete
+**Status:** Phase IV Complete

 ---

 ## Why I Chose This Issue

-I'm interested in contributing to the GraphQL Hive issue focused on documenting schema contract usage with Hive Router because it provides an opportunity to improve the experience of developers adopting GraphQL Hive.
-Clear and complete documentation is essential for open-source projects, and ensuring that Hive Router users have the same guidance currently available for Apollo Router will make the platform more accessible and easier to use.
-I enjoy contributing to tools that help developers be more productive, and this issue has a direct impact on the usability of the project.
+I chose this issue because it improves the experience of developers adopting GraphQL Hive.
+Good documentation matters for open-source projects, and giving Hive Router users the same guidance that Apollo Router users already have makes the platform easier to use.

-The contribution is documentation-focused; it requires understanding how GraphQL Hive and Hive Router interact, which will help me deepen my knowledge of GraphQL infrastructure and large-scale open-source projects.
-I want to learn more about GraphQL schema management, documentation best practices, and the workflow maintainers use to review and integrate community contributions.
+The work is documentation-focused, so it helps me learn how GraphQL Hive and Hive Router work together, and how maintainers review and merge community contributions.

 ---